 *Insufficient calcium supplementation for a juvenile, probably inadequate temperatures and humidity due to lack of measures, possibly insufficient UVB exposure

 On the basis of the history, physical examination, and laboratory results, is the diagnosis…

-- Pre-ovulatory stasis (caused by absence of a suitable area for nest digging or hypocalcemia)?
+- Pre-ovulatory stasis (caused by absence of a suitable area for nest digging)?

 - Renal secondary hyperparathyroidism?

 The best answer is NUTRITIONAL SECONDARY HYPERPARATHYROIDISM, also called nutritional metabolic bone disease.
 CLICK HERE to learn more.

 - Pre-ovulatory (or follicular) stasis diagnosed in this patient is likely the consequence of the nutritional secondary hyperparathyroidism, as calcium is needed for egg shell production.
 Absence of suitable nest area is another common cause of pre- or post-ovulatory stasis.

 - Renal secondary hyperparathyroidism is a common cause of generalized osteopenia and hypocalcemia.
 However, the disease is characterized by elevation of plasma phosphorus levels as phosphorus retention is the first consequence of the renal failure, causing the secondary hyperparathyroidism.

 - Trauma could be the cause of the fractures identified in this patient.
 However, the severely decreased bone density suggests pathological fractures, which in this case are secondary to the nutritional secondary hyperparathyroidism.